mpresill/PlotsConfigurations/Configurations/VBS_ZV/Alexandre/Readme.md

 # Utilities
 1. DY_2Dbinning.ipynb was used to optimize DY sample 2D binning
-2. QGL.ipynb was used to devise purest qaurk/gluon regions for morphing
+2. QGL.ipynb was used to devise purest qaurk/gluon regions for morphing (qgl morphing is extracted via the run.sh macro in the VBS_ZV/qgl_X folders, where X corresponds to the year)
 3. rateparams.py is used to extract optimal rateparams values from fit so they can be used as initialization